wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.13 =
+* New: Support up to WordPress 6.0
+* Fix: Don't load mbstring polyfill file at all if iconv extension isn't loaded #1734
+* Enh: Increasing Backup Filescanner Performance.
+Lower backup directory and file scanner request time #1714
+* Enh: Rename cancel button of backup schedules modal make it more responsive #1714

 = 2.9.12 =
 * Fix: If there is a damaged backup in backup folder, automated backup does not work any longer #1707